 Why we recommend argon as a gas source and all the details around

-For your Kilobaser to function properly, an argon gas source with pressure between 6 and 10 bar must be connected to the push-in connector on the Kilobaser using a 6 mm O.D. flexible pneumatic tubing.
+For your Kilobaser to function properly, an gas source with pressure between 6 and 10 bar must be connected to the push-in connector on the Kilobaser using a 6 mm O.D. flexible pneumatic tubing.

 To connect your Kilobaser to a gas supply, the following is required: